mjackson/web-starter/README.md

     $ npm run build-assets

-You can do this automatically when you deploy by setting the `BUILD_ASSETS` environment variable.
-Otherwise, you can create your build manually, upload it to a CDN, and use the `ASSETS_URL` environment variable to point to your CDN.
+This is run automatically when you deploy to Heroku.
+If you want to upload your assets to a CDN, use the `ASSETS_URL` environment variable to point to it.

 ## Session Configuration